Sam Haskins: Career summary

 Haskins started his career as an advertising photographer in Johannesburg in 1953.
 He ran what was probably the first modern freelance advertising studio in Africa.
 He produced commercial work across a very broad spectrum of photography from still life to industrial, fashion and aerial.
 His first formal creative output was a one-man show at the popular Johannesburg department store John Orrs in 1960.
 This featured black-and-white photography of models in the studio and included some photographs of dolls made by the young Elisabeth Langsch, who went on to become Switzerland's leading ceramist.

 His international reputation and his signature photographic passions were established by four key books published in the 1960s.
 Five Girls (1962) explored a fresh approach to photographing the nude female figure and contained important first explorations with black-and-white printing, cropping and book design, which were a key feature of his subsequent books.
-Cowboy Kate & Other Stories (1964) was probably the first book to deliberately explore black-and-white photographic grain as a medium for expression and image design.
+Alexey Brodovitch's Ballet of 1945 had pioneered the expressive exaggeration of grain through radical enlargement, 'pushed' film development and treatment with ferricyanide, and through his teaching of her influenced Diane Arbus' gritty early 35mm work of the 1950s, Cowboy Kate & Other Stories (1964) further popularised black-and-white photographic grain in image design.
 It was highly influential at the time, sold roughly a million copies worldwide and won the Prix Nadar in France in 1964.
 It continues to influence contemporary photographers, film makers, fashion designers and make-up artists.
-Cowboy Kate & Other Stories or 'Kate' as the book is often referred to, had its place in photographic history cemented in 2005 when the International Center of Photography in New York included the book in their exhibition The Open Book: A History of the Photographic Book from 1878 to the Present.November Girl (1967) contained key image collages which formed the basis of many graphic and surrealist experiments in the 1970s and 1980s.
+Cowboy Kate & Other Stories or 'Kate' as the book is often referred to, had its place in photographic history cemented in 2005 when the International Center of Photography in New York included the book in their exhibition The Open Book: A History of the Photographic Book from 1878 to the Present.

+November Girl (1967) contained key image collages which formed the basis of many graphic and surrealist experiments in the 1970s and 1980s.
 African Image (1967) was a visual homage to the indigenous people, culture, landscape and wildlife of sub-Saharan Africa.
 The images represent a lifelong interest in photographing graphically stimulating environments and formally document his passion for indigenous craft.
 He broke bones on river rapids and wrote off two Volvo saloon cars on African dirt roads while shooting the book.
 Despite its international award, this meticulously constructed book, celebrating a love for sub-Saharan Africa, is probably the least known of his major creative projects, but it is coveted by serious collectors of African art and photography.